Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/spelling-quiz.md

 To break the substitution cipher I installed and used [Subbreaker](https://gitlab.com/guballa/SubstitutionBreaker).

-It's was new tool for me so I needed to check its help
+It was new tool for me so I needed to check its help
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoMini_by_redpwn/Cryptography/spelling-quiz]
 └─$ ~/python_venvs/subbreaker/bin/subbreaker -h